ruppinlab/madhitter/README.md

 especially varying according to how the Gurobi license token is locally managed.
 We refer the user to the [Gurobi website](www.gurobi.com) for further guidance on Gurobi licensing and installation.

-- SCIP should be installed with CMake (see [this guide](https://scip.zib.de/doc/html/CMAKE.php)) to make sure that it is compatiable with PySCIPOpt (see also [PySCIPOpt Installation](https://github.com/SCIP-Interfaces/PySCIPOpt/blob/master/INSTALL.md)).
+- If SCIP is installed without conda, then SCIP should be installed with CMake (see [this guide](https://scip.zib.de/doc/html/CMAKE.php)) to make sure that it is compatiable with PySCIPOpt (see also [PySCIPOpt Installation](https://github.com/SCIP-Interfaces/PySCIPOpt/blob/master/INSTALL.md)).
 - PySCIPOpt should be installed so that it is available to python3.
-In the other word, one should make sure that Python3's pip (pip3) should be used instead of Python2's pip.
+In the other words, one should make sure that Python3's pip (pip3) should be used instead of Python2's pip.

 Please see our [INSTALLATION.md](INSTALLATION.md) for detailed instructions.